Visiting Hong Kong on my trip around the world was a no-brainer.

-Together, we went to the Golden Computer Arcade, a cavernous electronics mall, to find me one for the lowest price possible.
-Coming from the USA, I’d never seen a mall quite like it.
+Together, we went to the Golden Computer Arcade, a colossal electronics mall, to find me one for the lowest price possible.
+Coming from the USA, I'd never seen a mall quite like it.

 While I perused laptops, Adam couldn't take his eyes off all the video games, many of which dated back to the era of the original Nintendo Entertainment System.